virusme/Automated-Trader-for-The-Chartist/README.md

 * Set **Max.
 Positions** and click **Apply**

 <p align="center">
-IMPORTANT: Automated Trader must stay connected to IB Gateway/TWS for as long as the market is open in order for <b>Active Monitoring</b> to work.
+IMPORTANT: Automated Trader must stay connected to IB Gateway/TWS as long as the market is open for <b>Active Monitoring</b> to work.
 </p>